 What is the reason we Americans are so burdened with debt?

-It’s lack of the proper motivation.
+It’s a lack of proper motivation.
 Dave Ramsey says you need to be “gazelle intense” and focused to get out of debt, and that personal finance is only 20% knowledge but 80% behavior.

 Maybe one or more of the reasons you want to get out of debt is so that…